Substitute House Bill No. 5175

 Be it enacted by the Senate and House of Representatives in General Assembly convened:

-Section 8-132 of the general statutes is repealed and the following is substituted in lieu thereof:
+Section 1.
+Subsection (b) of section 1-206 of the 2018 supplement to the general statutes is repealed and the following is substituted in lieu thereof (Effective October 1, 2018):